-Many internship and cooperative learning opportunities are available to Theatre and Performance students in their junior or senior years, including with the New Jersey Performing Arts Center, Paper Mill Playhouse, the Shubert Organization, the Lincoln Center Theatre, South Orange Performing Arts Center, Algonquin Arts, Arts Power National Touring Theater, George Street Playhouse, McCarter Theatre Center for the Performing Arts, New Jersey Symphony Orchestra, The People's Improv Troupe, and The Shakespeare Theatre of New Jersey.
+Many Theatre majors take advantage of internship opportunities available with professional companies like New Jersey Performing Arts Center, Paper Mill Playhouse, the Shubert Organization, the Lincoln Center Theatre, South Orange Performing Arts Center, Algonquin Arts, Arts Power National Touring Theater, George Street Playhouse, McCarter Theatre Center for the Performing Arts, New Jersey Symphony Orchestra, The People's Improv Troupe, and The Shakespeare Theatre of New Jersey.

 The faculty in our internationally recognized research and teaching programs are committed to guiding students to success.
 Seton Hall is a Catholic University where great thinkers do more than think.